priyatam/learn-clojurescript/README.md

 	rlwrap lein trampline repl

-OR, open your favorite IDE (Vim, Emacs, IntelliJ, Sublime) and start an nRepl.
+OR, open your favorite IDE (Emacs/Cider, IntelliJ/Cursive) and start an nRepl.

 ## Workshops